35. Install RED SCARF Suite Panel

 cp panel-setup.php_sample panel-setup.php

-Here enter the database name, database user and database user password, then click ‘Next’.
+In the first installation screen enter the database name, database user, database user password and click ‘Next’.

 35.5.
 Register as a user